ACM40960/project-project-in-maths-modelling/README.md

 This project explores architectural modifications to the YOLOv8 object detection model for improved performance on infrared wildlife images captured at night.
 Specifically, we investigate whether integrating attention mechanisms (OCCAPCC, CBAM) and a custom detection head (Efficient3DBB) can enhance detection accuracy under low-light conditions.
 We evaluate multiple variants, including YOLOv8n and YOLOv11n baselines, under the same training settings.

+Results show class-dependent improvements, notably for some onw-contrast species (e.g., *BlackBear* and *WildBoar*), but no uniform gains across all classes.
+Efficient3DBB helps partially recover performance when combined with OCCAPCC, yet overall results remian below the YOLOv8 baseline.
+In contrast, backbone upgrades (e.g., YOLOv11n) deliver the most consistent improvement, with YOLOv11n achieving the best overall performance.

 ## Project Overview